daniel-rusu/pods4k/immutable-arrays/README.md

 </details>

-### Benefits over Java immutable lists (such as Guava)
+### Benefits over Java immutable lists

 <details>
-<summary>No mutation exceptions at runtime</summary>
+<summary>✅ No mutation exceptions at runtime</summary>

-Immutable lists defined in Java implement the mutable Java `List` interface and override mutating methods to throw exceptions.
+Java-based immutable lists, like Guava's, extend the Java `List` interface but rely on runtime exceptions to prevent modifications.
 Although this prevents mutation, bad usages result in runtime exceptions affecting the user experience.

 Attempting to mutate an immutable array won't even compile preventing this category of defects altogether.

 </details>

 <details>
-<summary>More memory efficient</summary>
+<summary>✅ More memory efficient</summary>

 Immutable lists have the same memory drawbacks as read-only lists (see [Benefits over read-only lists](#benefits-over-read-only-lists))